foramsojitra/prep/README.md

 ### Q : What are the advantages of PostgreSQL?
 A : Some of the advantages of PostgreSQL are open-source DBMS, community support, ACID compliance, diverse indexing techniques, full-text search, a variety of replication methods, and diversified extension functions, etc.

+### Q : char and varchar difference in sql
+A : VARCHAR is variable length, while CHAR is fixed length.

+SQL varchar stores variable string length whereas SQL char stores fixed string length.
+This means SQL Server varchar holds only the characters we assign to it and char holds the maximum column space regardless of the string it holds.

 ### Q : What is the name of the process of splitting a large table into smaller pieces in PostgreSQL?
 A : The name of the process of splitting a large table into smaller pieces in PostgreSQL is known as table partitioning.